This is an Assassin’s Creed Short Story set in the time of Valhalla.

 Further up the hill a lone figure stood, robe flapping about him in the breeze.
 He supported himself standing with a shoulder-height apparatus of wood.
 He was not of Northman build, with tightly groomed black hair.
 Hadda felt a sudden chill as she realized he was staring down at them on the bank.
 He had one good leg: the other lost above the knee.

-“That,” Svend paused as his expression became more serious.
+“That,” Torben paused as his expression became more serious.
 “That is Able.
 He is our scribe.”
 The began walking up the sandy approach.
-“He won’t bite, but I wouldn’t get too close either,” Svend winked with a grin.
+“He won’t bite, but I wouldn’t get too close either,” Torben winked with a grin.

 Near where the first houses began Hadda could see others working in fields or preparing fish on several long hanging lines.
 An open sided stone grain mill sat opposite a large area with a few recessed stone ovens and cooking pits.
 The great lodge was nestled in trees beyond a wide-open circle where all the walking paths met at a well.
 Near the well a Northman stood with his daughter, Hadda would guess about ten years of age.
 Above them on one of the massive weight-bearing lodge beams, a single raven let out a resounding click.